15 Harry Potter Things to do in London That You Can’t Miss

 CLICK HERE TO SEE THE PRICES.

-Some of the colleges including New College, Christ Church and the Bodleian Library were used as filming locations in the Harry Potter movies.
+New College, Christ Church and the Bodleian Library were all used as filming locations.

 CLICK HERE TO SEE THE PRICES.